lmjacoby/ai_semiconductors/Feature Selection/Readme.md

-This where we do feature selection using Pearson correlation, ExtraTreeclassifier, etc.
+This is where we do feature selection using Pearson correlation, ExtraTreeClassifier, etc.